 Walking aids

 Using a walking aid can also mean you can stop for a rest without having to sit down and get back up again.
-And if using a walking aid means you can be more mobile this may help with your confidence too.
+And if using a walking aid means you can be more mobile, this may help with your confidence too.

 You can ask your doctor, nurse or physiotherapist about using a walking aid.

-Cut down on smoking
+Cut down or stop smoking

 Smoking can make breathlessness worse.
 If you smoke and want support to stop or cut down, ask your doctor or nurse.
 They can discuss a range of different ways to help you to stop.